“Fawn, put your hat on,” said Spot, watching her friend leave the barn. “Mr. Hansen said it is cold out today.”

 “I’m not going to get sick,” said Fawn.
 “Besides I’m only going up to the Hansen’s house and back.”

 Fawn stepped outside and the minute he did, he wished he’d listened to Spot.
-It was very cold outside and the wind was just tearing through his clothing.
+It was very cold outside and the wind was just tearing through him.
 However, he didn’t want to go back inside because that would mean that Spot would have been right and there was no way that Fawn could ever let Spot know she was right.
 He would never be able to live that down.

 Fawn pulled his jacket up over his ears but still, that wasn’t enough to keep his ears warm.
 By the time he reached the Hansen’s house, Fawn could feel his ears ringing from the cold.